 Corporate social responsibility (CSR) can be demonstrated through such things as green procurement efforts, ethical sourcing, and environmental sustainability.

 But how do you measure the success of CSR?

 Calculating the return on investment for CSR programs is done using a similar method to those used to measure the effectiveness of marketing campaigns.
 Firstly, determine short-term and long-term goals and measurable KPIs.
 Calculate value and track results by collecting data to gain insights on whether CSR objectives are being met.

 Successful CSR practices provide benefits to the community and the environment, but they also help to drive business growth.
 If done well, CSR builds better brand recognition, good reputation and better financial performance through increased sales and customer loyalty.

 Supply chain cycle time is the sum of the longest lead-time it would take to fill a client order if inventory levels were at zero.
 This includes the time undertaken for procurement processes, waiting time, shipping, and order fulfilment.

 The benefit of understanding this critical metric is that it exposes pain points or uncovers competitive advantages.
 Supply chain cycle time shows the overall efficiency of the supply chain.
 Long cycle times hint at a tedious and clumsy supply chain, while short cycle times are an indication of an efficient and agile supply chain.

 Measuring procurement performance

 Procurement metrics and KPIs measure operational effectiveness, productivity, and the cost of sourcing goods and services from suppliers.
-Implementing effective spend analysis into procurement processes will help organisations to achieve full visibility of their procurement spend.
+Including effective spend analysis in procurement processes will help organisations achieve full visibility of their procurement spend.